OlegSirenko/Monitoring_GasFlowControl/README.md

 upcoming release.
 Stay tuned for more updates!

 This repository is first part of project: **Desktop application**.

+## Important!!!

+This application COULD BE used not only for Gas Flow Control System.
+The API of this app at the moment is very simple.

 ## References and Sources